Under 2 hours

 - Mark the bottom of the blade with a permanent marker, grease pencil or spray paint.
 That way, you can install the sharpened blade right-side up later.

-- Find the nut that holds the mower blade to the deck.
-Use a ratchet or socket wrench to loosen the nut until the mower blade releases.
+- Find the nut that holds the mower blade to the drive shaft.
+Use a ratchet and socket or a wrench to loosen the nut until the mower blade releases.

 - If it’s tough to grip the nut, get more leverage.
 Brace the blade with a piece of scrap wood and clamp the blade still.
 You should be able to remove the nut now.